"When the righteous increases, the people rejoice, but when a wicked man rules, people groan." ~ Proverbs 29:2 (NASB)

-These are only a few examples from relatively recent elections where the decisions made by a mere handful of voters on a single Election Day in 2018 made a difference in the outcome.
-None of us know (until it’s too late) if our vote might be the one that would change the outcome.
+Such slim margins are even more common in local races.
+These are only a few examples from relatively recent elections where the decisions made by a mere handful of voters on a single Election Day made a difference in the outcome.
+None of us knows (until it’s too late) if our vote might be the one that would change the outcome.

 At iVoterGuide, we think it's important to be an informed voter, so that you make the best choice—that's why we are here.